 Peterson gives another vital lesson to make your life meaningful by asking you to delay gratification.

-Seeking things that give us immediate pleasure tends to strip us off of purposeful life in the long run.
+Seeking things that give us immediate pleasure tends to strip us of purposeful life in the long run.
 On the contrary, not giving in to temptations adds meaning to life and makes us happier.

 To find meaning in life, we need to pay attention to the world and its sufferings.
-Pondering over it will lead us to find solutions to make a better future for ourselves and others.
+Pondering it will lead us to find solutions to make a better future for ourselves and others.
 Further, meaning comes by doing something each day to change the world for the better.

 Before criticizing the world, focus on improving yourself